iranges package

 Returns:

-If in_place = False, a new IRanges is returned with the shifted intervals.
+If in_place = False, a new IRanges is returned with the shifted ranges.
 Otherwise, the current object is directly modified and a reference to it is returned.

 sort(decreasing=False, in_place=False)[source]